The Reef Trust

 About the Reef Trust

-The Reef Trust is one of the key mechanisms to assist in the delivery of the Reef 2050 Long-Term Sustainability Plan, and will focus on known critical areas for investment –¬ improving water quality and coastal habitat along the Great Barrier Reef, controlling the current outbreak of crown-of-thorns starfish, and protecting threatened and migratory species, particularly dugong and turtles.
-There will be a strong focus on evaluating and adaptively managing the implementation of the Reef Trust to ensure it will contribute to the long-term sustainable management of the reef.
+The Reef Trust is one of the key mechanisms assisting in the delivery of the Reef 2050 Long-Term Sustainability Plan, and will focus on known critical areas for investment – improving water quality and coastal habitat along the Great Barrier Reef, controlling the current outbreak of crown-of-thorns starfish, and protecting threatened and migratory species, particularly dugong and turtles.
+There will be a strong focus on evaluating and adaptively managing the implementation of the Reef Trust to ensure it continues to contribute to the long-term sustainable management of the reef.

 Frequently asked questions

 The Reef Trust is being developed and implemented in a phased approach.
 An investment strategy for the initial phase was developed to guide early investments.
 The investment strategy outlines the design of the Reef Trust, including its objective, outcomes and governance arrangements.
 A phased approach enables investments to be targeted towards known key threats.